radarsat1/liblo/README.md

 so that the liblo library can be located by your application.

-To build with MS Visual Studio on Windows, first download and run the `premake4.exe` application in the build directory with an argument describing which IDE you are using.
-This will generate project and solution files.
+To build with MS Visual Studio on Windows, please use CMake as described next.
 See `build/README.md` for more details.

 Building with CMake
 -------------------